Zyst/zyst.io/_posts/2016-05-4-how-to-setup-a-react-project-hacking-with-react-style.markdown

 You can follow along by typing the commands below by hand.
 Or you can go to [this repository](https://github.com/Zyst/react-hacking-with-react-kickstarter) and fork the skeleton.
 Although I would recommend updating the libraries in `package.json`.

-Without further adue, lets begin!
+Without further ado, lets begin!

 For our base setup just run these commands: